3838438org/build-support/pkg/README.2.7.2.txt

       * Xfake, Xvfb, Xfake are now using the same server version as XQuartz
       * Xephyr is still using 1.6.5-apple3
       * Xorg binary is now installed as well, for use with the dummy, nested, or vnc drivers (experts only, not yet fully supported)
+      * Improved support for Xi2 including sub-pixel resolution of valuators and smooth scrolling
+      * Workaround a wine bug in mouse input

 == Changes in 2.7.1 ==
   * All changes in 2.7.0 plus: